githubusername2024/Sandboxie/README.md

 - GunGunGun - Vietnamese

 All translators are encouraged to look at the [Localization notes and tips](https://git.io/J9G19) before sending a translation.

+Modified by githubusername2024 to make the Sandboxie work with expired certificates and treat all certificate types as Eternal.